-This content is going to cover the fundamentals of gender identity and Dr. Mosser’s surgical techniques he has used with non-binary identifying patients.
-It’s a broad introduction that’s important to read prior to getting into the specifics of each procedure type.
+This content is going to cover the fundamentals of gender identity and the surgical techniques that Dr. Mosser has used with FTN (female to non-binary) identifying patients.
+This broad introduction will hopefully answer some important questions prior to getting into the specifics of each procedure type.
+For further information, you may view this hour-long lecture on non-binary identities and surgeries from the 2019 Philadelphia Trans Wellness Conference.

-In order to understand what non-binary is let’s start with basic definitions and distinguishing factors between assigned sex and gender identity:
+In order to understand what it means for some people to identify as non-binary, it’s important to start with a basic definitions and distinguishing factors between assigned sex and gender identity:

 It is important to note that non-binary gender identities are not ‘new identities’ or new concepts and have been recognized throughout the world for a very long time.
 Folks who identify as non-binary may use pronouns outside of the binary such as they/them.
 However, there are many other gender-neutral pronouns and pronoun combinations (such as he/they, she/they) that people use so it’s always best to ask what someone’s pronouns are when initiating a conversation for the first time.

-Transitioning/aligning as a non-binary person can be medical (taking hormones, getting surgery) or non-medical (using different pronouns, binding, changing hair or clothing style).
-Since gender is a spectrum someone who identifies as non-binary, genderqueer, agender etc. may express their gender neutrally, masculine, feminine, a combination of all or some of these.
-Despite current standards of care, there is flexibility in one’s medical alignment which is what Dr. Mosser wants to shed light on.
+Transitioning/aligning as a non-binary person can be medical (taking hormones, getting surgery) or non-medical (using different pronouns, binding, changing hair or clothing style), and some non-binary people choose not to transition at all.
+Since gender is a spectrum, someone who identifies as non-binary, genderqueer, agender, etc. may express their gender in neutral, masculine, or feminine ways, or some combination of all or none of these expressions.
+Despite current standards of care, there is flexibility in one’s medical alignment, which is what Dr. Mosser wants to shed light on.

-Technically all aspects of anatomy are non-binary if someone identifies as such.
+Technically, if someone identifies as non-binary, all aspects of their anatomy are non-binary.
+For example, if a non-binary person has chest tissue, their chest should NOT be referred to as a “female” chest.
 What we’re exploring is finding congruence between one’s non-binary identity and a physical presentation to the world through a gender affirming surgery.
-There’s no one answer to this question, what Dr. Mosser can provide are examples of all available surgical options.
-This way the patient can make an informed decision on what surgical options may fit their needs.
+There’s no one answer to this question; what Dr. Mosser can provide are examples of all available surgical options.
+This way, the patient can make an informed decision on what surgical options may fit their needs.

 With over 1,500 top surgeries completed as of March 2020, Dr. Mosser has a great deal of perspective on the variance of body types and the different outcomes patients may desire.
 With this knowledge comes a deeper understanding of what people may consider as having a binary (male or female) or non-binary (not strictly male or female) appearing surgical result.

-It can get a bit confusing to think about all the different things in a top surgery result which can be modified and what it means to have a particular result look more male or more gender-neutral.
-Due to this the best way of discussing gender neutral results is to start with what might be considered the ‘ideal binary male’ top surgery result.
+It can get a bit confusing to think about all the different components of a top surgery result, including the parts that can be modified and what it means to have a particular result look more masculine or more gender-neutral.
+So, the best way of discussing gender neutral results is to start with what might be considered the ‘ideal binary male’ top surgery result.
 From there we can discuss its binary features and then how those features could be modified to an individual’s preference to express a more non-binary appearance.

-Incisions and Chest Contours as well as Nipple and Areola Options content is a great starting place in learning more about non-binary top surgery.
+Incisions and Chest Contours, as well as content on Nipple and Areola Options are great starting places to begin learning more about non-binary top surgery.
 It’s important to note that this content has been developed around the identities and surgical needs of the non-binary and gender-neutral patients that Dr. Mosser has seen at his practice and are not a representation of what all gender-neutral individuals may want.

 While exploring non-binary and gender-neutral content it’s important to keep in mind the following: